-A: The USMA Medical Program Advisory Committee meets in August and interviews first class cadets who are interested in attending medical school.
-The board is chaired by the Commander (Deputy Commander, when the commander is not a physician) of Keller Army Community Hospital and has members from Keller, the Dean’s Office, the Chemistry and Life Science Department, USUHS, and USCC.
-First class cadets must have a 3.4 academic GPA or higher and an MCAT score of 28 or higher and to have completed the four minimum required courses listed above, by the end of Cow year, to be considered for an interview by the board.
+A: The USMA Medical Program Advisory Committee (MPAC) meets in April and interviews second class cadets interested in attending medical school.
+The board is chaired by the Commander (Deputy Commander, when the commander is not a physician) of Keller Army Community Hospital and has members from Keller, the Dean’s Office, the Chemistry and Life Science Department, USUHS, HPSP and USCC.
+Cadets are required to have a 3.4 academic GPA or higher and an MCAT score of 505 or higher.
+Applicants must be scheduled to complete the five minimum required courses listed above, by the end of Cow year, to be considered for an interview by the board.
 “Provisional” endorsement is announced in April so cadets can apply to schools in the spring.
 Final selections are confirmed in August after MCAT scores are reviewed.

 Q: What are the most important factors determining selection by the board?